dmdmdm/pslogscan/README.md

 Minor improvements [to the fine script](https://archive.mgm51.com/sources/pslogscan.html) by Mike Miller.
 Posted on github with permission.

-The script required a small amount of configuration by hand at the top.
-This update makes it unnecessary to hardcoded 2 of those options by hand.
+The script requires a small amount of configuration by hand at the top.
+This update makes it unnecessary to hardcode 2 of those options by hand.
 It uses the `postconf` command to find the info.
 So if you change those options in `/etc/postfix/main.cf` you don't need to update the script.
-You *still* need to hand configure a bit.
+However, you *still* need to hand configure a bit.
 Works fine with bash5 on Linux

 # Readme from orginal